 Abusive experiences are designed to be misleading.
 An experience is abusive if it meets any of the conditions listed below.
 Examples are not meant to be complete or comprehensive.

-We review all content on your site, regardless of whether or not it’s served from your domain.
+We review ads and content, regardless of whether or not they're served from your domain.
 For example, content loaded into an iframe or video player on your site is considered part of your site.

 Ads or other elements that resemble chat apps, warnings, system dialogs, or other notifications that lead to an ad or landing page when clicked.

 Unexpected Click Areas